Introduction to Multi-Country E-commerce Portal

 Different Product SKU

-With change in country, there may be slight differences in same product.
-This include specification, language, packing etc. As a result of this, the product SKU’s will be different.
+With the change in the country, there may be slight differences in the same product.
+This includes specification, language, packing, etc. As a result of this, the product SKU’s will be different.

 Factors to Consider Before Developing a Multi-Currency E-commerce Store

-We are briefing below three main factors that needs to taken into account while developing a multi-country ecommerce store.
+We are briefing below three main factors that need to be taken into account while developing a multi-country eCommerce store.

 Managing a multi-country e-commerce store is a tedious task.
-But a well-designed implementation can ease up this process.There are two administration models that can be used for a multi-country portal.
+But a well-designed implementation can ease up this process.Two administration models can be used for a multi-country portal.
 They are:

 In this model, the whole portal management will be done from a central administrative hub, probably located at one location.
-The portal functions will be divided based on functions and people belonging to a function will be executing only a set of specific tasks.
-For eg: marketing team will be in charge of content related matters in the portal.
-This includes images, description, product presentation etc. The sales team will be in charge of orders and the accounting team will be taking care of payment related things.
+The portal functions will be divided based on functions and people belonging to a function will be executed only a set of specific tasks.
+For eg: the marketing team will be in charge of content-related matters in the portal.
+This includes images, descriptions, product presentations, etc. The sales team will be in charge of orders and the accounting team will be taking care of payment-related things.
 Here, based on their roles, the tasks are allocated.
-Country wise differentiation will not be a prominent here.
+Country-wise differentiation will not be prominent here.
 In this model, there will be only one code base from which all these country websites will be managed.
 This is quite useful when managing updates and feature enhancements.
 This model is suitable for companies having limited human resources.
-Also as everything is controlled from a central hub, its quite easy to ensure QA in all process.
+Also as everything is controlled from a central hub, its quite easy to ensure QA in all processes.

 Language of the Portal

 Content is the backbone of any online business.
 The global store is not different from this.
-Language plays an important role in multi-country ecommerce portal.
+Language plays an important role in multi-country eCommerce portals.
 There are two options for this.

 Same language for all country stores

-This can be used as a method to standardize the content delivery.
+This can be used as a method to standardize content delivery.
 Irrespective of the county, the store will display content only in 1 language.
 But the content may be different.
-Eg: For Japan store and US store, the language can be set to English.
+Eg: For Japanese stores and US stores, the language can be set to English.
 Both stores will display information related to their market in English.
-But USD will be the default currency of US store and Yen will be the default currency for Japan store.
+But USD will be the default currency of US stores and Yen will be the default currency for Japanese stores.

 Different language for all country stores

-Here each country will have their own languages.
+Here each country will have its own languages.
 Even a single store can have multiple languages.
 There may be some additional efforts required on the language translation end.
-The URL itself will be different for these kind of stores.
-Eg: The URL for the English version of Japan website will be jp.storename.com/en/.
-But for Japanese version, it will be jp.storename.com/ja/.
+The URL itself will be different for these kinds of stores.
+Eg: The URL for the English version of the Japan website will be jp.storename.com/en/.
+But for the Japanese version, it will be jp.storename.com/ja/.

-Customers in Europe loves clean elegant design.
-While customers in China prefer a text heavy design.
+Customers in Europe love clean elegant design.
+While customers in China prefer a text-heavy design.
 There are differences in design concepts across countries.
-Two ways in which we can decide upon the look and feel of an ecommerce portal are :
+Two ways in which we can decide upon the look and feel of an eCommerce portal are :

 Same theme for all country stores